glinscott/leela-chess/README.md

 # Contributing

 The server is live at http://lczero.org/.
-Please download the client and give it a try.
+Please download the client and give it a try: https://github.com/glinscott/leela-chess/releases.
+More information on getting started here: https://github.com/glinscott/leela-chess/wiki.

 Of course, we also appreciate code reviews, pull requests and Windows testers!

+NOTE: The steps below are not required -- only for those that want to experiment with generating their own data.

 ## Weights

-The weights are located at https://github.com/glinscott/lczero-weights.
+The weights from the distributed training are downloadable from http://lczero.org/networks, the best one is at the top.

+Weights that we trained to prove the engine was solid are here https://github.com/glinscott/lczero-weights.
 Currently, the best weights were obtained through supervised learning on a human dataset with elo ratings > 2000.

-# Training
+# Training a new net using self-play

 After compiling lczero (see below), try the following:
 ```